 - What next?

-However, if the Bill is passed in its current form, we consider that for-profits and not-for-profits will have to familiarise themselves, and may need to make amendments to their current policy and procedures accordingly.
+Although the proposed amendments that are mentioned above are still being considered by the committee, if passed in its current form, for-profits and not-for-profits will have to familiarize themselves and make amendments to their current policy and procedures accordingly.

 If you would like to discuss how these proposed amendments could affect you, or if you have any queries in relation to Work Health and Safety matters in general, please contact one of our Business Development team today on (07) 3252 0011, to meet with one of our experienced Brisbane Lawyers.

 For further information, refer to the Explanatory Speech of the Hon.
 CW Pitt (Mulgrave – ALP), available at http://www.parliament.qld.gov.au/documents/tableOffice/BillMaterial/150507/Work.pdf.